A Deep-Dive Into PagerDuty’s New Incident Workflows

 Incident Workflows automatically orchestrate the actions you already know you’ll need to take based on the type of incident at hand.
 Serving as an upgrade from Response Plays, now you can use a no-code/low-code builder to create customizable incident workflows that will reduce the manual work required to escalate, mobilize, and coordinate the right incident response for any use case.
 You can automatically trigger common incident response actions using if-this-then-that logic, such as adding a responder, subscribing stakeholders, or spinning up a conference bridge.

 Here’s a short demo that showcases how it works:

 Let’s take a closer look at the functionality that makes Incident Workflows so powerful.

 Different incident types require different remediation steps.
-Conditional triggers allow you to address these differentiated needs by creating logic to kick off a workflow when criteria for certain incident fields are met–like changes to urgency, priority, or status.
-If an incident gets upgraded from a P3 to a P1, for example, you can set up conditional triggers to kick off a specialized workflow for major incidents.
+Conditional triggers allow you to create logic to kick off a workflow when criteria for certain incident fields are met–like changes to priority, urgency, or status.
+For example, you can now define a major incident workflow that is automatically triggered for all P1 and P2 incidents.
 And for the users who would like to double down on automation, you could even set priority using Event Orchestration and have your Incident Workflow pick up that priority change as a trigger for the major incident workflow.